 John Howship

-• 1799 – Commenced medical school under tutelage of Dr. John Heaviside (1748–1828).
+• 1799 – Entered medical school; apprenticed under John Heaviside (1748–1828), focusing on anatomical dissection and specimen preparation.
 Practised ‘Museum Medicine’ honing dissection skills to define anatomical sites of disease

 Medical Eponyms